KatLantyss/Acer-Swift-IceLake-Hackintosh-OpenCore/README.md

 ### **I. Dump BIOS Rom**
 - Run **Universal BIOS Backup ToolKit** as administrator and dump the BIOS rom.

 > After you dump your own BIOS, we recommend following the steps down below by using MacOS.
-It will lost some UEFI information which extracted in Windows.
+Some UEFI information will lost in Windows when you extract.

 ### **II.
 Extracting UEFI firmware images**
 - Use **UEFITool_NE** to extract UEFI firmware files, and turn it into txt file by using **Universal IFR Extractor**.